1997-06: Judge serving on Board of Directors of a nonprofit corporation.

 OPINION

+The service of a judge as a director or an officer of a nonprofit educational organization is allowable under the Canon of Judicial Ethics (Rule 65B).
 However, there are certain limitations that restrict even this service.
 A judge should not serve in any capacity if the organization is conducted for "the economic or political advantage of its members" (Rule 65B) nor should service occur if "it is likely the organization will be engaged in proceedings that would ordinarily come before the judge or will be regularly engaged in adversary proceedings in any court" (Rule 65B(1)).
 Additionally, the judge may not allow his or her name to be used in any solicitation of funds nor have his or her name on any letterhead or stationery that is used to solicit funds.
-(Rule 65B(2))
+(Rule 65B(2)) IJEC Opinion No. 96-21 is not applicable to the above fact situation as the nonprofit educational organization is not making any recommendations nor providing any advice to the school district or its governing body.